SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 .. note::

     The ``Any`` type matches any type, including optional types.
-   Assigning an optional value without unwrapping it is often a mistake --- to help you notice that mistake, this sort of assignment causes a warning.
+    Assigning an optional value without unwrapping it is often a mistake --- to help you notice that mistake,
+    this sort of assignment causes a warning.
-   To supress the warning,
+    To suppress the warning,
     use the ``as`` operator to make an explicit upcast.

     .. testcode:: any-and-optional